Ilagri/Breast-cancer-prediction/README.md

 # Overview

-This project uses machine learning to predict breast cancer likelihood based on features from medical imaging.
-It includes a Jupyter Notebook for model development and a Flask web application for serving the model as an API or web interface.
+This repository demonstrates a machine learning approach to predict breast cancer likelihood based on features derived from medical imaging.
+It includes a Jupyter Notebook for model development and evaluation, as well as a Flask web application that serves the model through a user-friendly interface.
+The Flask app is containerized using Docker, enabling easy deployment.

 ## Table of Contents
 - [Overview](#overview)